ember-fastboot/ember-cli-fastboot/README.md

 The following example demonstrates how the `deferRendering` method can be used to ensure posts data has been loaded asynchronously by a component before rendering the entire page.
-Note how the call should be wrapped in a `fastboot.isFastboot` check since the method will throw an exception outside of that context:
+Note how the call should be wrapped in a `fastboot.isFastBoot` check since the method will throw an exception outside of that context:

 ```js